 We experience a wide range of weather patterns in Wisconsin, many times in the same week and sometimes even the same day!
 It is this variability in the weather and the change of seasons that I enjoy.

-This period of transition triggers a feeling of excitement for the one ahead and a sense of closure on the one we are leaving behind.
+With summer fading away, this period of transition triggers a feeling of excitement for the one ahead and a sense of closure on the one we are leaving behind.

-That said, fall is still my favorite time to be in trees.
+I am particularly excited as fall is still my favorite time to be in trees.

 I spend time reflecting upon the experiences of the past year.
 I am tuned into Nature’s rhythm, which puts me at peace.
 I feel a spike in my creative energy as I look towards the future and begin identifying ways to enhance my life energy in the coming year.

 Falling Leaves & Climbing Trees